jcpowermac/aos-atlassian-jira/help.md

 Files added to the container during docker build include: /help.1.

 # USAGE
-To use the starter-nsswrapper container, you can run the atomic command with run, stop, or uninstall options:
+To use the atlassian-jira container, you can run the atomic command with run, stop, or uninstall options:

-To run the starter-nsswrapper container:
+To run the atlassian-jira container:

-  atomic run acme/starter-nsswrapper
+  atomic run acme/atlassian-jira

-To stop the starter-nsswrapper container (after it is installed), run:
+To stop the atlassian-jira container (after it is installed), run:

-  atomic stop acme/starter-nsswrapper
+  atomic stop acme/atlassian-jira

-To remove the starter-nsswrapper container (not the image) from your system, run:
+To remove the atlassian-jira container (not the image) from your system, run:

-  atomic uninstall acme/starter-nsswrapper
+  atomic uninstall acme/atlassian-jira

 # LABELS
-The starter-nsswrapper container includes the following LABEL settings:
+The atlassian-jira container includes the following LABEL settings:

 That atomic command runs the docker command set in this label: